 The Fund deals with disputes under the statutory Internal Dispute Resolution Procedure (IDRP).
-This is a two stage process and further information is available on the Fund's website at www.nypf. org.uk/formsandguides/publications.shtml.
+This is a two stage process and further information is available on the Fund's website at Guides > North Yorkshire Pension Fund (nypf.org.uk).

 However, as part of the pension team's customer care policy, all questions raised are dealt with via an internal process with the aim of resolving issues to the satisfaction of the Scheme member as quickly as possible.
-In 2020/21 eight cases were received via the IDRP process.
+In 2021/22 eight cases were received via the IDRP process.
 This represents less than 0.01% of total work processed in the year.